Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 weight = 60
 +++

+This article covers what the OpenPGP standard is and is not, and then goes into some examples on how to use it.

 ## What is OpenPGP (not)?

 Open Pretty Good Privacy (OpenPGP) is an open standard for several file formats in the context of cryptography.
 Its most prominent use is the end-to-end encryption of emails, but it can also be used to cryptographically sign any data, including other OpenPGP files.

+> [!INFO]
 > "Signing" means adding a "signature" to a message, a bit of text allowing anyone with a public key to verify that it has been approved by the person with the corresponding secret key.

 The earliest version of the standard stems from [1998](https://www.rfc-editor.org/rfc/rfc2440), the latest (at the time of writing) [version 6 / RFC 9580](https://www.rfc-editor.org/rfc/rfc9580) from 2024.
 Another important milestone that will become important in this article is [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) from 2007.